nidup/starcraft2-agent/README.md

 Reinforcement Marine Agent (Machine Learning)
 ---------------------------------------------

-This agent uses a QLearning table on a reduced set of actions, build supply depot, barrack, train marine & attack.
+This agent uses a Q-Learning table, a reduced set of actions (build supply depot, barrack, train marine & attack) and a sparse reward depending on the result of the episode.

 It has been slightly fine-tuned to be trained faster and win more games against the built-in AI.
 [Here are more details on training and attempts](doc/reinforcement_marine_agent.md).